Starting Guide for Singapore SMEs

 To be eligible for PSG, businesses must meet the following criteria:

-Following the announcement from Singapore Budget 2023, the government had newly introduced the Enterprise Innovation Scheme is designed to assist businesses in the city-state to enhance their innovative capabilities and develop groundbreaking products.
+Following the announcement from the Singapore Budget 2023, the government newly introduced the Enterprise Innovation Scheme, which is designed to assist businesses in the city-state to enhance their innovative capabilities and develop groundbreaking products.

 But that’s not all!
 It also offers financial support for research and development, technology adoption, and other innovation-related activities.
 On top of that, businesses can enjoy up to 400% tax deduction for engaging in these activities: